-We all know that Hollywood is filled with designers who cater to the needs of their clientele, some are even celebrities or movie industry moguls; however, few kitchen designers have the real Hollywood design experience of Elina Katsioula-Beall.
+We all know that Hollywood is full of designers who cater to the needs of their clientele, some are even celebrities or movie industry moguls; however, few kitchen designers have the real Hollywood design experience of Elina Katsioula-Beall.
 Born & raised in Athens, Greece, Elina studied theatrical set design there before moving to Los Angeles, where she became an award-winning Art Director for the Oscars.
-The energy that surrounded her design work on set has now been translated into incredibly stunning kitchens – she even has created her own kitchen design philosophy, Gestalt Design.
+The energy that surrounded her design work on set translates into incredibly stunning kitchens – she even has created her own kitchen design philosophy, Gestalt Design.
 From Emmy nominations to receiving ten awards in the last five years from the National Kitchen and Bath Association, Elina is an incredible and vibrant asset to the industry.

 NT: You’ve developed an approach to kitchen design, which you call Gestalt Design.
 Tell us about that.

 EKB: It all started when I was creating a set for a comedy.
 It was about a couple who were running a gourmet restaurant out of their house, cooking their famous dishes in their own kitchen.
 The design had to allow for a series of hilarious scenes to unfold – scenes of real, inspired cooking, hearty eating, marital fighting, kissing and making up.
 Designing a kitchen suddenly meant providing the space where life with loved ones happens – life beyond cooking and eating, life exactly the way everyone would want it: with the new kitchen being the arena for a profound transformation of lifestyle.

 NT: Tell us about a project where you’ve used this approach.

 EKB:Path to Japan is a kitchen I designed for a client who has had a life-long love affair with Japanese art & architecture.
 We transformed a low ceiling 70’s kitchen into a “Voluminous Height” centuries-old Japanese merchant’s mansion.